Must-have experiences on the most beautiful part of Gudenåen

 Sailing is permitted from 16 June to 28 February

-Sailing on the stretch from Tørring to Klostermølle/Mossø is only permitted during the period 16 June to 28 February.
-You may use a private canoe or kayak with valid entrance permit which you can buy at camp site Tørring Teltplads.
+Sailing on the stretch from Tørring to Klostermølle/Mossø is only permitted during the period 16 June to 31 December.
+You may use a private canoe or kayak with valid entrance permit.
+You can purchase this permit at https://gaeste.sejladspaagudenaaen.dk/.

 Did you know that Gudenåen is also known as “Denmark’s only river ” because of the specific fauna of the watercourse?
 The river is home to all of 30 different species of fish.